AlexEne/AlexEne.github.io/_posts/2020-08-17-webassembly-without-the-browser-part-1.md

 ## But how does `println!()` work?
 You may have noticed that we're calling `println!()` and expecting the program to work and print to the console, but how does a WebAssembly program knows how to do that?

 This is why we're using `wasm32-wasi`.
 This target selects for the rust stdlib the version that assumes some functionality to be there (the `WASI` functions).
 Printing to the console means just writing to a special file descriptor.
 Most VMs allow that by default so we don't need to do any special settings, besides compiling the correct `wasm32-wasi` target.

-If you have installed the required extensions for vscode, you can now right click on `target/wasm32-wasi/debug/wasm_example.wasm` and select `Show WebAssembly`.
-You should have a new file open in vscode that looks like this:
+If you have installed the required extensions for vscode, you can now right click on `target/wasm32-wasi/debug/wasm_example.wasm` and select `Show WebAssembly` and you should have a new file open in vscode that looks like this:

 ```s
 (module